redpanda-data/deployment-automation/README.md

 ### [build]

 To trigger a full build of the cluster in AWS add [build] to your commit message.
 This will cause our pipeline to build the cluster and test that everything is working as expected.

+## Ansible Linter Skip List Whys and Wherefores

+Nitpicky nonsense that isn't worth the time to fix, especially when IDEs fight with the linter about it

+- jinja[spacing]
+- yaml[brackets]
+- yaml[line-length]

+Breaks the play because intermediate commands in the pipe return nonzero (but irrelevant) error codes

+- risky-shell-pipe